-These capybara lived close to the lodge.
+These capybaras lived close to the lodge.
 We saw them each day.
 They're very docile animals and love to swim around in rivers and lakes looking for food to eat.
 At night they retreat to their homes which is good sense when there are caiman and anaconda living in your neighbourhood.

 Giant water lily - Victoria amazonica

-This amazing plant thrives only in certain parts of south America and particularly enjoys the Amazon river basin.
+This amazing plant thrives only in certain parts of South America and particularly enjoys the Amazon river basin.
 The lake at Marasha had its fair share.
 They bring a cool, peaceful aura to the water as well as being handy platforms for butterflies and insects.
-Certain water birds use them as stepping stones.
+Certain waterbirds use them as stepping stones.

 Round Up of Amazon Marasha Tour

-In between I caught piranha, held a giant millipede, knocked on a ceiba tree, watched wild monkeys caper through the canopy, ate fresh fish, listened to a choir of tiny frogs, talked to a capybara, had breakfast with a toucan, heard the muchilero bird, saw a multitude of stars at midnight......the list goes on.
+In between, I caught piranha, held a giant millipede, knocked on a ceiba tree, watched wild monkeys caper through the canopy, ate fresh fish, listened to a choir of tiny frogs, talked to a capybara, had breakfast with a toucan, heard the muchilero bird, saw a multitude of stars at midnight......the list goes on.

-And the tour was excellent value when you consider we had a night's stay and all the food we needed.
+And the tour was an excellent value when you consider we had a night's stay and all the food we needed.
 If you're ever in Leticia you'll want to get into the rainforest proper no doubt.
 This tour offers you that chance without you taking too much risk, without you having to empty your wallet.